 In addition to the environmental aspects that it can control directly, an organization determines whether there are environmental aspects that it can influence.

-These can be related to products and services used by the organization that is provided by others, as well as products and services that it provides to others, including those associated with outsourced processes.
+These can be related to products and services used by the organization provided by others, as well as products and services that it offers to others, including those associated with outsourced processes.

 For products and services provided to others, it can have limited influence on the use and end-of-life treatment of the products and services.

-Ultimately, it is the organization that determines the extent of control it is able to exercise, the environmental aspects it can influence, and the extent to which it chooses to exercise such influence.
+Ultimately, it is the organization that determines the extent of control it can exercise, the environmental aspects it can influence, and the extent to which it chooses to exercise such influence.

 Seek Help with Identifying Other Environmental Aspects

-If unsure, you should talk to a reputable expert/consultant before engaging their services.
-Begin the identification of Environmental Aspects by having a brainstorming session with your Team.
+If you need more clarification, talk to a reputable expert/consultant and their clients before engaging their services.
+Begin the identification of Environmental Aspects by brainstorming with your Team.

-One of our ISO 14001 Series of Courses, ISO 14001 Lead Implementer, incudes detailed identification, risk analysis and risk treatment of Environmental Aspects.
+One of our ISO 14001 Series of Courses, ISO 14001 Lead Implementer, includes detailed identification, risk analysis, and risk treatment of Environmental Aspects.

-Alternatively, if you want a quick refresher on ISO 14001, you can also get answers to frequently asked questions about the standard, the training involved, and the certification process on our ISO 14001 FAQ post.
+Alternatively, suppose you want a quick refresher on ISO 14001.
+In that case, you can also get answers to frequently asked questions about the standard, the training involved, and the certification process on our ISO 14001 FAQ post.